PatchedDeveloper/PatchedDeveloper/README.md

 - 🔒 I stand for safe and secure software
 - 🎓 Currently studying at the university
 - :octocat: I increase the range of knowledge on development in different programming languages
-- ⚡ I'm planning to learn the "Swift" programming language
+- ⚡ I'm  learn the "Swift" language
 - :two_hearts: I love JS,PYTHON,C#
 ___